-Most recently amended: February 2022
+Most recently amended: February 2023

-- Page 32 was amended by Associate Dean Ludington in November 2019 to include a course evaluation policy. - Pages 9-10 was amended by Associate Dean Ludington in December 2020 to reflect a faculty vote on a policy for visiting professors - Numerous changes were made by Associate Dean Ludington in accordance with recommendations made by the Faculty Development Committee, and to conform to the University faculty handbook, in March 2020 - Law faculty adopted revisions to Tenure Policy addressing lateral hires, February 28, 2022.
+- Page 32 was amended by Associate Dean Ludington in November 2019 to include a course evaluation policy. - Pages 9-10 was amended by Associate Dean Ludington in December 2020 to reflect a faculty vote on a policy for visiting professors - Numerous changes were made by Associate Dean Ludington in accordance with recommendations made by the Faculty Development Committee, and to conform to the University faculty handbook, in March 2020 - Law faculty adopted revisions to Tenure Policy addressing lateral hires, February 28, 2022. - Law faculty adopted revisions to the minimum attendance policy, March 4, 2022.